TheoXIII/society-voting/README.md

  - `guild.sessionToken` should be set to the value of the `.ASPXAUTH` cookie from the Guild of Students website
  - `platform.discordWebhook.url` should be set to a Discord webhook URL.
 This is optional.
  - `platform.discordWebhook.threadID` should be set to a Discord thread ID that webhook messages should be sent in.
 This is optional.
 If specified, the thread should be in the same channel that the webhook is associated with.
- - `platform.adminToken` should be changed
+ - `platform.adminSID` should be changed to the student ID of the admin

 ```yaml
 http: